 Costelloe’s battalion and unit were heavily engaged in the early months of World War One, taking tremendous casualties at every turn at places like Mons and Ypres, and especially during a famed rearguard action at Etreux.
 But the exact engagement that Costelloe suffered this wound at escapes us unfortunately.
 Since he was punished for falling out of a march on the 18th of September of that year – and we can hope the reason wasn’t because he was missing a leg – we know that he was wounded sometime in October, November or maybe even December.
 Shellfire did it, so would not necessarily have been while in direct contact with the enemy.

-“Effects of wounds” confirms that Costelloe’s left leg has been amputated up to his thing.
+“Effects of wounds” confirms that Costelloe’s left leg has been amputated up to his thigh.
 There are no “Special instance of gallant conduct” to be listed.
 Under a “Medals, decorations and annuities” heading, there are some illegible words indicating something about a “King’s African Medal” – presumably a campaign medal – given to him while in “Cape Colony”.

 There are no entries under anything related to “Deferred Pay” and it’s on to “Next of kin”.
 There are several scratched out lines here, that we can just about see to be “Father John”, “Mother Mary” and perhaps “Brother Tony”, with an address in Limerick.
 They have been superseded by another: A wife whose name is a bit unclear.
 It looks like “Moary” or “Moaly”.
 It is remarkably frustrating, but the letters really do seem to fall that way.
 In the next section though, what appears to be this woman’s pre-marriage surname is listed, as something that looks like “Mourray”.
 There’s what seems to be an “o” after the “M” in both instances, that if removed makes everything simpler: “Mary Murray”.
 Perhaps that is what it is, but the way of signing the “M” seems bizarre.